Decentralized Ranking Aggregation via Gossip: Convergence and Robustness: Other experiments

-\textbf{Setup.} We generate synthetic ranking data according to the Mallows model \cite{Mallows57}, a widely used exponential family model over permutations that can be viewed as an analogue of the Gaussian distribution on $\mathfrak{S}_m$.
-The model is parameterized by a central permutation $\pi_0 \in \mathfrak{S}_m$ and a dispersion parameter $\phi \in [0,1]$ controlling the concentration of the distribution around $\pi_0$.
-Formally, the Mallows model assigns probability $\mathbb P(\pi) =\exp(- \phi \, {d_\tau(\pi, \pi_0)}) / Z(\phi)$ to each permutation $\pi \in \mathfrak{S}_m$, where $Z(\phi)$ is the normalizing constant.
-In the limiting case $\phi=0$, the model assigns all probability mass to the central permutation $\pi_0$, while $\phi=1$ reduces to the uniform distribution over $\mathfrak{S}_m$.
-We set the number of agents to $n = 151$, the number of items to $m = 8$, and the dispersion parameter to $\phi = 0.5$, with a central permutation $\pi_0$ drawn uniformly at random from $\mathfrak{S}_m$ and fixed across all trials.
-In each trial, the rankings are sampled independently from the Mallows distribution with parameters $(\pi_0, \phi)$.
+We generate synthetic ranking data according to the Mallows model $P^M_\theta$ with parameter $\theta= (\sigma_\star, \varphi)$.
+We set the number of agents to $N = 151$, the number of items to $n = 8$, and the dispersion parameter to $\varphi = 0.5$, with a central permutation $\sigma_\star$ drawn uniformly at random from $\Sn$ and fixed across all trials.
+In each trial, the rankings are sampled independently from the Mallows distribution with parameters $\theta$.
 Communication graphs are generated using three standard random graph models: complete graphs, Watts–Strogatz graphs, and random geometric graphs.
-For geometric graphs we set the connectivity radius $r=\sqrt{(\log(n) +16)/(n\pi)}$, and for Watts–Strogatz graphs we set $k= \max(\lfloor n/500\rfloor, 5)$.
-All generated graphs are verified to have a connectivity constant $c \in (0,1)$, ensuring they are connected and non-bipartite, as required by standard convergence assumptions.
-We report results averaged over $N=100$ independent trials, with each trial running for $2,000$ iterations. \\
+For geometric graphs we set the connectivity radius $r=\sqrt{(\log(N) +16)/(N\pi)}$, and for Watts–Strogatz graphs we set $k= \max(\lfloor N/500\rfloor, 6)$.
+All generated graphs are verified to have a connectivity constant $\lambda(p) \in (0,1)$, ensuring they are connected and non-bipartite, as required by standard convergence assumptions.
+We report results averaged over $100$ independent trials, with each trial running for $2,000$ iterations.
+To apply the AsylADMM algorithm, we consider the step size $\rho =1$ and refer to \cite{van2026robust} for more details on their significance. \\